xulongwu4/nvidia-optimus-manager/README.md

 ```
 Otherwise the switch happens immediately.

-- Auto configure the dGPU based on the presence of relevant configuration files (blacklist-nvidia.conf, 00-ldm.conf).
+- Automatically configure the dGPU based on the presence of relevant configuration files (blacklist-nvidia.conf, 00-ldm.conf).
 This command is used in the systemd service file (nvidia-optimus-autoconfig.service) and the lightdm configuration file (99-nvidia.conf)